Sacramental Preparation: Reconciliation & Eucharist

 For St Nicholas School 2nd graders, sacramental preparation will be taught in the classroom in tandem with their age-appropriate religious formation.
 Those not baptized will learn about the sacraments but are not being prepared to receive them.
 For families inquiring about becoming Catholic, contact the Sacramental Preparation Office at nina@stnicholascc.org.

-For Parish families, sacramental preparation is part of our Families in Faith religious education sessions held concurrently with Atrium: K-1, Friend to Friend 3-5th, Friend to Friend 6-12th, and the Adult Video Discussion Series.
+For Parish families, sacramental preparation is part of our Families in Faith religious education series held concurrently with Atrium: K-1, Friend to Friend 3-5th, and an Adult Discussion Series (This year the topic is Catholic Social Teaching).
 Siblings are invited to register in a formation session for their age group.
-Parents of sacramental prep candidates are highly encouraged to participate with their child.
+At least one parent of a sacramental prep candidate will participate with their child.

 -> 3pm - Hospitality